2014 Clacton by-election

-On 9 October 2014, a by-election was held for the UK parliamentary constituency of Clacton in Essex, England.
-The by-election was triggered by the Conservative MP for Clacton, Douglas Carswell, defecting to the UK Independence Party (UKIP) and subsequently resigning his seat to seek re-election as its candidate.
+A by-election for the United Kingdom parliamentary constituency of Clacton was held on 9 October 2014.
+It was triggered by incumbent Conservative Party MP Douglas Carswell defecting to the UK Independence Party (UKIP) and subsequently resigning his seat to seek re-election as its candidate.
+Carswell retained the seat with 59.7% of the vote, becoming UKIP's first elected MP.

-Standing for UKIP, Carswell retained the seat with 59.7% of the vote, becoming UKIP's first elected MP.
 The Conservatives came second, and Labour third.
-According to John Curtice, professor of politics at Strathclyde University, the result was the biggest increase in the share of a vote for any party in any by-election in history.
+UKIP's result was the biggest increase in the share of the vote for any party in any by-election in history, according to John Curtice, professor of politics at Strathclyde University.
+A by-election in Heywood and Middleton was held on the same day.

 Background

 On 28 August 2014, Douglas Carswell, a Eurosceptic Conservative backbencher, announced his defection to UKIP and said that he was resigning his seat in order to fight a by-election.
 He said he did not think Prime Minister David Cameron was "serious about the change we need", adding that "many of those at the top of the Conservative Party are simply not on our side" and "Of course they talk the talk before elections.
 They say what they feel they must say to get our support when they want our support, but on so many issues – on modernising our politics, on the recall of MPs, on controlling our borders, on less government, on bank reform, on cutting public debt, on an EU referendum – they never actually make it happen".
 He also said: "...local issues regarding planning and overcrowding of GP surgeries were a factor in my decision to resign".

 Responding to the news that Carswell had defected and would trigger a by-election, Cameron said the contest would be held "as soon as possible".
 He also confirmed that the Conservatives would contest the by-election.
 It was later announced that the by-election would be held on 9 October.
 The poll was one of two parliamentary by-elections the same day, with an election also being held in the constituency of Heywood and Middleton following the death of its MP, Jim Dobbin of the Labour Party.

 Analysis of demographics for the constituency prior to the by-election were said to make it the most UKIP-friendly in the country.